MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMDistributionPointFromGroup.md

 ```

 ## DESCRIPTION
-The **Remove-CMDistributionPointFromGroup** cmdlet removes a Microsoft System Center Configuration Manager distribution point from a distribution point group.
+The **Remove-CMDistributionPointFromGroup** cmdlet removes a Configuration Manager distribution point from a distribution point group.
 Distribution point groups provide a logical grouping of distribution points for content distribution.

 To remove a distribution point, specify both the distribution point to remove and the distribution point group.